gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/associating-project-permissions-gij-cloud.md

 ---

-title: Associating project permissions
+title: "Associating project permissions"
-description: How to configure project-level permissions for Git integrations and repositories
+description: "How to configure project-level permissions for Git integrations and repositories"
+product: "Git Integration for Jira Cloud"
+feature: "Associating project permissions"
+content_type: "integration"
+audience: "developer"
+plan_required: "all"
+deployment: "Jira Cloud"
+git_host_support: []
+role_required: "User"
+version_required: "all"
+status: "GA"
+last_verified: "2026-03"
+tags: ["Git Integration for Jira Cloud", "Jira Cloud", "integration", "developer"]
 taxonomy:
     category: git-integration-for-jira-cloud
 ---
+<kbd>Last updated: March 2026</kbd>

 Integrations and repositories can be associated with one or more Jira projects to restrict which users can view development information.
 All newly-connected repositories or integrations are associated with all Jira projects by default.